-- non-domestic rates due to properties being vacant and also delay in disposal of asset caused by commercial market condition; - cleaning costs mainly due to higher than budgeted costs associated with maintaining our corporate buildings; - repairs & maintenance mainly due to assessments/inspections such as Health & Safety, CCTV and also remedial works required arising from assessments - Service needs have driven the asset management strategy with effective arrangements being in place for managing the performance of Council assets.
-The cost of keeping Council properties in good condition and fit for purpose has risen in recent years.
-There are also external forces such as various legislative requirements i.e. Health and Safety at work which the Council has a duty to ensure that buildings under their control comply with.

-• other property costs - due to loss of income on vacant units.
+- non-domestic rates due to properties being vacant and also delay in disposal of asset caused by commercial market condition; - cleaning costs mainly due to higher than budgeted costs associated with maintaining our corporate buildings; - repairs & maintenance mainly due to assessments/inspections such as Health & Safety, CCTV and also remedial works required arising from assessments - Property assets are important for effective service delivery by way of providing a welcoming, safe and secure environment for delivering of services.
+Service needs have driven the asset management strategies with effective arrangements for managing the performance of DCC assets, however the cost of keeping council properties in good conditions and fit for purpose have risen over the years much faster pace than budgetary adjustments made.
+There are also external forces such as various legislative requirements i.e. Health & Safety at work, Asbestos and Procurement framework for which DCC has a duty to ensure that building under their control comply with these statutory, regulatory and corporate standards.
+The consequences of complying with these standards come with both additional work and costs to the council; - other property costs due to loss of income on vacant units.